opensearch-project/project-website/_posts/2021-08-20-A query, or There and Back Again.md

 Now that we have reviewed OpenSearch components, let’s follow a query through OpenSearch.
 At a very high-level, a OpenSearch query can be broken down into two major phases; the query phase and the fetch phase.

 ### Query Phase
 In this phase, the query provided to OpenSearch is broadcasted to a copy of every shard across the entire index.
 Once received, the query is executed locally.
 The result is a priority queue of matching, sorted documents for each shard.
-This priority queue is simply a sorted list of the top n matching documents with top being determined by relevance and n being determined by pagination parameters set by the user (or the default if not set by the user).
+This priority queue is simply a sorted list of the *top n* matching documents with *top* being determined by relevance and *n* being determined by pagination parameters set by the user (or the default if not set by the user).
 Relevance in this case is a score of how well each document it matches the query.
 The individual shards are responsible for the actual matching process as well as the scoring.
-So for example, if you have a three node cluster and wanted to search for "OpenSearch", you could write a query like this;
+So for example, if you have a three node cluster and wanted to search for "Hamster", you could write a query like this;
 ```
-GET /_search?q=OpenSearch
+curl -X GET "localhost:9200/_search?q=Hamster&pretty"
 ```
 Once OpenSearch has your query, OpenSearch takes the following steps;
 1. The API or client sends your search query to Node 1.